 The Statement of Accounts contains estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because these balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-Items in the Authority's Balance Sheet as at 31 March 2021, for which there is a significant risk of material adjustment in forthcoming financial years, is as follows:
+Items in the Authority's Balance Sheet as at 31 March 2022, for which there is a significant risk of material adjustment in forthcoming financial years, are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Authority with expert advice about the assumptions to be applied.
 The effect on the net pensions' liability of changes in individual assumptions can be measured.
-For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £1.266m.
+For instance, a 0.1% increase in the discount rate assumption would result in a decrease in the pension liability of £1.371m and a 1 year increase in life expectancy assumption would increase the closing defined obligation to £1.479m.
 However, the assumptions interact in complex ways.
-Property Plant and Equipment Market uncertainty for opinions of value in response to the potential impact of the Coronavirus pandemic Valuation decreases would impact on the value of the Authority's balance sheet.
-However, the Authority has no current plans to dispose of any of its property portfolio; the property portfolio is valued at either current value or depreciated replacement cost; annual valuations have been undertaken on an annual basis in recent years; there is an expectation that markets will return to normal in time; the situation will be kept under review -- ---
+Sensitivity of the assumptions can be found within note 33.
+Property Plant and Equipment Market uncertainty for opinions of value Valuation decreases would impact on the value of the Authority's balance sheet.
+However, the Authority has no current plans to dispose of any of its property portfolio; the property portfolio is valued at either current

+\ value or depreciated replacement cost; annual valuations have been undertaken on an annual basis in recent years; there is an expectation that markets will return to normal in time; the situation will be kept under review.